 Social networking is not just about posting your links in front of people hoping that they'll click on them.
 It's about communication and networking.
 Following just anybody on Twitter hoping that they'll follow you back (even if it works) is not the best way of promoting your material.
 What you really need to do is communicate with people who have a genuine interest in your work.

-Don't just post links for them, communicate with them directly, learn about who they are and why they are interested in your material.
-Some of them may run websites, blogs or may be in a position where you can both be of benefit to each other—keep your eye open for such opportunities.
+Don't just post links for them; communicate with them directly, and learn about who they are and why they are interested in your material.
+Some of them may run websites or blogs or may be in a position where you can both be of benefit to each other—keep your eye open for such opportunities.
 Additionally, it's always also good to show your followers your gratitude, it makes them know that their support is appreciated and that they are an important part of what you do.

-Each of your hubs has three small social networking buttons on it: Twitter, Facebook and Pinterest.
-Sign up with all of them but don't just promote your own material, do some cross-promoting and help promote Hubpages material that was written by others which you think is useful.
+Each of your hubs has three small social networking buttons on it: Twitter, Facebook, and Pinterest.
+Sign up with all of them but don't just promote your own material, do some cross-promoting and help promote Hubpages material that was written by others that you think is useful.

 Tip 5: Keep Your Content Updated

-Keeping your content up to date is important, although if you have hundreds (or thousands) of articles published then it can be a time consuming chore.
+Keeping your content up to date is important, although if you have hundreds (or thousands) of articles published, then it can be a time-consuming chore.
 However, it's well worth the effort.
-When you're not writing hubs or are out of ideas for new hubs it's a good idea to go back through older hubs, checking them for mistakes and consistency and it's also possible that you may have learned something new which you can add to those hubs, which you hadn't learned at the time they were originally published.
+When you're not writing hubs or are out of ideas for new hubs, it's a good idea to go back through older hubs, checking them for mistakes and consistency, and it's also possible that you may have learned something new that you can add to those hubs, which you hadn't learned at the time they were originally published.

 If so, let your followers know that you have added more information.
 Updating older hubs usually results in those hubs receiving a little boost in traffic.
-Another reason why this is important is because as time goes on, the more you will refine your writing technique and skill which will (or should) improve.
-By updating older hubs you had published before developing and refining your writing skills you will giving them an upgrade.
+Another reason why this is important is that as time goes on, the more you will refine your writing technique and skill, which will (or should) improve.
+By updating older hubs you had published before developing and refining your writing skills, you will give them an upgrade.

 Tip 7: Never Publish Early

-This is an important one which many creative people, whether they be writers, musicians, web designers or graphic artists, often mistakenly overlook.
-Many people are eager to get their work 'out there' usually for several reasons.
-They may want to find out what people's reaction to their work will be, or they may want to get the piece finished so they can get working on another one they have in mind, or have started working on, or they may even want to get their information out before it becomes outdated.
+This is an important one that many creative people, whether they be writers, musicians, web designers, or graphic artists, often mistakenly overlook.
+Many people are eager to get their work 'out there,' usually for several reasons.
+They may want to find out what people's reaction to their work will be, or they may want to get the piece finished so they can get working on another one they have in mind or have started working on, or they may even want to get their information out before it becomes outdated.
 However, this is one fundamental mistake that can result in people not bothering to take any notice of your newer material, even though you may have improved your writing.

-Additionally, publishing your hub early then adding more information or making changes later may attract new traffic, but may also be overlooked by your regular readers.
+Additionally, publishing your hub early and then adding more information or making changes later may attract new traffic but may also be overlooked by your regular readers.
 If you have made significant changes to a hub, let your followers know.

 Don't just use Google Adsense - integrate it with your Hubpages account, you'll be surprised how different the results are.
-Also make sure to use either eBay or Amazon affiliate links on your hubs too, but not both—one or the other only.
-Personally (and if you are in UK) I recommend using the eBay affiliate scheme as I have had the most success with this one.
+Also, make sure to use either eBay or Amazon affiliate links on your hubs too, but not both—one or the other only.
+Personally (and if you are in the UK), I recommend using the eBay affiliate scheme, as I have had the most success with this one.
 However, it's also important to have the capsules well placed on the page, where they are not intrusive but the reader can see them clearly.
-Also make certain to advertise products relevant to the content of the hub.
+Also, make certain to advertise products relevant to the content of the hub.